eobermuhlner/image-splitter/README.md

 ```
 USAGE image-splitter [options] [files]

+Splits the input image files into multiple slices with a specified width and/or height.

 OPTIONS
   -w pixels
   --width pixels
     Splits the input image into images with the specified width in pixels.
+    If this argument is not specified the full width of each image is used.

   -h pixels
   --height pixels
     Splits the input image into images with the specified height in pixels.
+    If this argument is not specified the full height of each image is used.

   -f format
   --format format